King had planned to meet EU chief

 However, it was an opportunity for the two to meet face to face.

-Some had suggested a deal on the Northern Ireland protocol - thought to be all but complete - could be called the Windsor Agreement and include a moment in front of the cameras involving the prime minister and Ms von der Leyen.
+Some had suggested a deal on the Northern Ireland protocol - thought to be all but complete - could be called the Windsor Agreement and include a moment in front of the cameras involving Prime Minister Rishi Sunak and Ms von der Leyen.

-The prime minister and Ms von der Leyen spoke by telephone today.
+Mr Sunak and Ms von der Leyen spoke by telephone on Friday.

 Foreign Secretary James Cleverly has pulled out of a long planned trip to the Middle East at the beginning of next week - raising expectations a formal announcement from the UK and Brussels could be days away.